Biography

 Monumental Sculptures

-to Our Lady of Bzommar, Lebanon, on September 15, 2012.
-A miniature replica in bronze of the monument is part of His Holiness Pope Benedict XVI’s collection in Vatican City.
+2012 Monument in bronze “Hagop Meghabard” inaugurated and blessed by His Holiness Pope Benedict XVI at the Patriarchal Congregation of Bzommar, Lebanon.
+A miniature replica of the monument is part of His Holiness Pope Benedict XVI’s collection in Vatican City.

 Projects